Hanbok

 The hanbok is the traditional clothing of the Korean people.

-The term hanbok literally means Korean clothing.
-In South Korea and internationally, it is the standard term for the attire.
+The term hanbok literally means Korean clothing in South Korea and internationally, where it is the standard term for the attire.
 North Koreans refer to the clothes as chosŏnot.
-The attire is also worn in the Korean diaspora.
+The attire is also worn by the Korean diaspora.
 Koryo-saram—ethnic Koreans living in the lands of the former Soviet Union—also retained a hanbok tradition.

 The hanbok is fundamentally composed of a jeogori (top), baji (trousers), chima (skirt), and the po (coat).
 While this core arrangement has remained consistent for a long time, its length, width, and shape have gradually changed over time.

 The Hanbok of a noblewoman from 5th-century Goguryeo murals is rooted in the attire of northern nomadic peoples, featuring a separate top and bottom with an A-line skirt.

 Koreans have worn hanbok since antiquity.
 The earliest visual depictions of hanbok can be traced back to the Three Kingdoms of Korea period (57 BCE to 668 CE) with roots in the ancestors of the Koreanic peoples of what is now northern Korea and Manchuria.
 The clothes are also depicted on tomb murals from the Goguryeo period (4th to 6th century CE), with the basic structure of the hanbok established since by at least this time.
 The ancient hanbok, like modern hanbok, consisted of a jeogori, baji, chima, and po.

 Some interpretations suggest that certain elements of the hanbok, such as specific colors or patterns, were influenced by traditional folk beliefs or shamanism.
 For thousands of years, many Koreans have preferred white hanbok, a color considered pure and symbolizing light and the sun.
 In some periods, commoners (seomin) were forbidden from wearing certain colorful hanbok regularly.
 However, during the Joseon dynasty (1392–1897) and the Japanese occupation of Korea (1910–1945), there was also an attempt to ban white clothes and to encourage non-bleached dyed clothes, which ultimately failed.

 Modern hanbok are typically patterned after the hanbok worn in the Joseon period, especially those worn by the nobility and royalty.

 There is some regional variation in hanbok design between South Korea and North Korea, which arose from their relative isolation in the late 20th century.
 Communities of ethnic Koreans abroad, including those in China, also maintain their own hanbok traditions, all of which are rooted in the shared cultural heritage of Korea.
 Since the 1990s, increased cultural exchange has led to these different styles converging once again.

 Nowadays, contemporary Koreans wear hanbok for formal or semi-formal occasions and for events such as weddings, festivals, celebrations, and ceremonies.
 In 1996, the South Korean Ministry of Culture, Sports and Tourism established Hanbok Day to encourage South Korean citizens to wear the hanbok.